DaveBackus/Data_Bootcamp/website/content/bootcamp_outline.md

 We have almost enough for another course.
 If there's something you'd particularly like to see, let us know.

-The general plan is to mix data applications and tools.
+The plan is to mix data applications and tools in parallel.

 <!--
 ---